Dev-data-fun/D-D-Sarcasm/README.md

 ## A Deeper Look at Computational Sarcasm

+The thesis pdf is currently unavailable due to University rules, but will be uploaded once I am allowed.

+Arxiv paper from thesis: https://arxiv.org/abs/1911.07474

 ### Local Setup

 This work was done on an Ubuntu 18.04.3 system using a GeForce RTX2080 GPU for processing.